lderecki/spring-microservices-demo/README.md

 ## crud-service
 Second of business logic microservices.
 It is simple CRUD application.
 This microservice sends requests to the dict-service with Feign.
 This service is discoverable by Eureka server.

+## ai-api-consumer
+Third of business logic microservices.
+It generates image with Eden AI (https://app.edenai.run/) based on description which is used as background in application.

 ## database
 Database is initialized with script from db_schema directory.
 Whole directory is mapped as Docker volume and it is possibility to add more script files.
 In that case files are executed in their ascending by name.